bob123456678/TrainControl/src/examples/Readme.md

 Note that a path with conflicting accessory commands will never be chosen.

-If `atomicRoutes` is set to `false`, edges will be unlocked as the active train passes them, rather than at the end of each path.
-This may make operation more fun/fast-paced, at the risk of potential collisions when trains are too long.
-Lock edges, which should be used for any overlapping/crossing tracks, will never be unlocked early.
+From v1.9.5, if `atomicRoutes` is set to `false`, edges will be unlocked as the active train passes them, rather than at the end of each path.
+This may make operation more fun/fast-paced, as new routes will start earlier, at the expense of a more complex graph configuration.
+To ensure that potential collisions are avoided, each edge must be configured with a length.
+Edges will only be unlocked once the cumulative traversed edge length exceeds the current train's length.
+A length value of 0 for any edge disables this functionality.
+Note that lock edges, which should be used for any overlapping/crossing tracks, will never be unlocked early.

 ```
 {